 Actuarial Assumptions - Actuarial valuations for the HIS plan are conducted biennially.
-The July 1, 2018 HIS valuation is the most recent actuarial valuation and was used to develop the liabilities as of June 30, 2020.
-Liabilities originally calculated as of the actuarial valuation date have been recalculated as of June 30, 2020 using a standard actuarial roll-forward technique.
-The total HIS liability as of June 30, 2020 was determined using the following actuarial assumptions:
+The July 1, 2024 HIS valuation is the most recent actuarial valuation and was used to develop the liabilities as of June 30, 2024.
+The total HIS liability as of June 30, 2024 was determined using the following actuarial assumptions: